Share your Qantas Points with your loved ones and make your rewards go further with Qantas Frequent Flyer points transfers.

 While Qantas doesn’t always request proof of your relationships, you should keep relevant information and documentation handy when you use your account to transfer points to a family member just in case you're asked for it.

-How can I transfer points to a family member?
+How can I transfer Qantas Points to a family member?

 You can transfer your Qantas Frequent Flyer points to a family member in two different ways: